hector-bravo-tello/ecommerce-api/README.md

 - **Cancel Order**: Deletes an order from the database, effectively cancelling it.

 ### Authentication and Security
+- **Stateless Session Management**: Utilizes JSON Web Tokens (JWT) and secure cookies
+- **Ouath Integrations**: Google and Facebook Ouath are included for users authentication
-- **Secure Routes**: Utilizes JSON Web Tokens (JWT) for securing routes and ensures that some actions can only be performed by authenticated users.
+- **Secure Routes**: Utilizes JWT for securing routes and ensures that some actions can only be performed by authenticated users.
-- **Password Hashing**: Ensures all user passwords are hashed before storing in the database for added security.
+- **Password Hashing**: Ensures all user passwords are hashed (including salt) before storing in the database for added security.
 - **Refresh Tokens**: Implements a refresh token mechanism to maintain user sessions securely.
 - **Signed Cookies**: Signed Cookies are used for storing tokens and configured with security options.